Article Read Time

 protected from hackers, too.

-Develop a file sharing policy.
+11. Develop a file-sharing policy.
 Ask your superiors whether your company has a comprehensive file-sharing policy that outlines the dos and don’ts of file-sharing within your organization.

 If not, they may want to consider one.
-This policy should cover acceptable use, security measures, and consequences for noncompliance.
+This policy should outline acceptable use, security measures, and the consequences for non-compliance.

 Make sure that you know what policies your workplace has set up for data protection,